 Your LinkedIn post gets cut off after 210 characters.
 That is roughly two lines on desktop, even less on mobile.
-And somewhere between 60% and 70% of potential readers never make it past that cutoff.
+Most potential readers never make it past that cutoff.
+They do not click "See more."
+They just scroll.

-I know this because I have been posting on LinkedIn consistently while building Sydium, and I have watched the same idea perform completely differently depending on how it was formatted.
+I have been posting on LinkedIn consistently while building Sydium, and I have watched the same idea perform completely differently depending on how it was formatted.
 Same topic.
 Same audience.
 Same time of day.
 One post gets buried.
 The other gets thousands of impressions.
+The difference was how the post looked before anyone read a single word.

-Here is everything I have learned about LinkedIn post formatting in 2026, backed by real data and a lot of posts that died so yours do not have to.
+Formatting is not about making things pretty.
+It is about survival in the feed.
+Here is what I have learned, backed by real data and a lot of posts that died so yours do not have to.

 The first two lines are your entire marketing budget